garywei944/acad.garywei.dev/_pages/about.md

 ---

 My research interests lie at the intersection of Machine Learning Systems, High Performance Computing, and AI for Science, where I leverage my mathematical and engineering talents to pioneer cutting-edge solutions.
-I work at [Cornell Relax ML Lab](https://relax-ml.cs.cornell.edu/) advised by [Prof. Chris De Sa](https://www.cs.cornell.edu/~cdesa/) on efficient machine learning algorithms and systems.
+I was a Research Assistant at [Cornell Relax ML Lab](https://relax-ml.cs.cornell.edu/) advised by [Prof. Chris De Sa](https://www.cs.cornell.edu/~cdesa/) on efficient machine learning algorithms and systems.
 Grounded in mathematical principles, our work aims to expedite large-scale, high-performance machine learning systems that are efficient, parallel, and distributed in real-world settings.
 Parallel to this, I collaborate on AI-driven molecule generation with talented Ph.D. students.